eelcoj/stimulus-inline-edit/README.md

-# Stimulus inline edit component
+# Stimulus inline edit controller

 A StimulusJS controller to add inline edit to Rails-powered input fields.
 Add the controller to your project and add the specific html.